Sydney Parade railway station

-There is a level crossing at the northern end of the station.

-The ticket office is open between 06:00-00:00, Monday to Friday.
-It is unmanned on Saturday and Sunday.

 History

-The station opened in January 1835, as a halt on the Dublin and Kingstown Railway.
+The station opened on 1 January 1835, as a halt on the Dublin and Kingstown Railway.
 In 1852, it was upgraded to a full station with the construction of shelters, stone platforms and a footbridge.

 It was named after Sidney Herbert, 1st Baron Herbert of Lea.

-The station was closed in 1960 and reopened in 1972.
+The station was closed between 12 September 1960 and 6 June 1972.
 It was electrified in 1984 with the launch of DART services.